-As part of the implementation of investment projects at the stations: Krško, Litija, Ljubljana, Jesenice, Maribor Tezno and Nova Gorica the schedule for the implementation of the projects is published in the table.
+As part of the implementation of investment projects at the stations: Krško, Sevnica, Ljubljana, Podnart, Jesenice, Brezovica, Preserje, Nova Gorica, Most na Soči and Škofljica the schedule for the implementation of the projects is published in the table.

 The RUs will be informed about the exact dates of these closures as well as other planned closures due to infrastructure maintenance with the monthly plan, which is available two months before the closure starts on the website https://infrastruktura.sz.si/o-nas/predpisi/ under "Handbooks and notices to RUs".